ceguez/e-commerce-website/README.md

 * Node-SASS to write robust and maintainable CSS.
 * Stripe API to process online payments.
 * Deployed on Heroku (PaaS).

+## Development In progress:
+  - Replacing Redux (current state management) with Apollo to enable managing data with GraphQL.
+  - Integrating authentication/authorization using Spring Security and Jason Web Token.
+  - Defining requirements to source data from a third party database.

+## Pictures of Demo